japila-books/spark-sql-internals/docs/spark-sql-CodegenContext.md

 Used when `CodegenContext` is requested to <<declareAddedFunctions, declareAddedFunctions>>

 | `equivalentExpressions`
-a| [[equivalentExpressions]] link:spark-sql-EquivalentExpressions.adoc[EquivalentExpressions]
+a| [[equivalentExpressions]] spark-sql-EquivalentExpressions.md[EquivalentExpressions]

-Expressions are link:spark-sql-EquivalentExpressions.adoc#addExprTree[added] and then link:spark-sql-EquivalentExpressions.adoc#getAllEquivalentExprs[fetched as equivalent sets] when `CodegenContext` is requested to <<subexpressionElimination, subexpressionElimination>> (for <<generateExpressions, generateExpressions>> with link:spark-sql-subexpression-elimination.adoc#spark.sql.subexpressionElimination.enabled[subexpression elimination] enabled)
+Expressions are spark-sql-EquivalentExpressions.md#addExprTree[added] and then spark-sql-EquivalentExpressions.md#getAllEquivalentExprs[fetched as equivalent sets] when `CodegenContext` is requested to <<subexpressionElimination, subexpressionElimination>> (for <<generateExpressions, generateExpressions>> with spark-sql-subexpression-elimination.md#spark.sql.subexpressionElimination.enabled[subexpression elimination] enabled)

 | `currentVars`
 | [[currentVars]] The list of generated columns as input of current operator